 If you are still thinking if you should visit Istria or not, I hope that my Istria travel guide was convincing enough and that you found some inspiration in it!

 Disclaimer: I have been invited by Share Istria team for part of my stay in Istria.
 My opinion is honest, I absolutely loved the region!

-Let me know if you have any questions, I will be happy to answer your comments!
+As usual, let me know if you have any questions, I will be happy to answer your comments!

-Pin this for later:
+Pin it for later!